devChrisMena/DOT-NYC/README.md

 ### Description

 Create an application that would capture the sentiment of customers automatically and efficiently, thus reducing the resources needed in order to complete this task.
-Automatically fetch text from DOT’s Twitter, Instagram, and Facebook.
+Automatically fetch text from DOT’s Twitter and Instagram.
 Classify the opinion(positive, negative and neutral) of the text using NLP techniques

 ### App Evaluation